 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This curbs the volume of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
-It also involves less natural gas to generate the same volume of heat when comparing it to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This reduces the amount of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
+It also will take less natural gas to create the same amount of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace varies on the brand, model and other factors.
-Usually, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Are More Expensive

 A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds based on the temperature in your [[location]] home and the amount of energy it needs to sustain that temperature.
+Alternatively, it runs at different speeds according to the temperature in your Newark home as well as the amount of energy it requires to maintain that temperature.

-When too much energy is required to maintain your chosen temperature level, the furnace will increase to a higher speed to manage that demand.
-When this happens, you can expect more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is required to maintain your set temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces